Who's on your ballot, go to indianavoters.com

 Petition of Nomination, Local Office

-If a person wishes to run as an independent or minor party candidate they must file a petition of nomination (CAN-21).
+If a person wishes to run as an independent or minor party candidate for a local office, they must file a Petition of Nomination (CAN-44) and Consent of Independent or minor political Party Candidate (CAN-45) forms with the Tippecanoe County Board of Elections.
 Those forms can be found on the Indiana Secretary of State's website.
 In order to be placed on the ballot, an independent or minor party candidate must obtain signatures of registered voters in the election district the candidate wishes to represent.
-The petition must be signed by the number of registered voters equal to 2% of the total votes cast for Secretary of State in the 2018 general election in the election district that the candidate seeks to represent.
+The petition must be signed by the number of registered voters equal to 2% of the total votes cast for Secretary of State in the 2022 general election in the election district that the candidate seeks to represent.
 Please call our office for details on this.

 Statement of Organization